MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-file-images.md

   - "Power Apps"
 ---

-# Configure mobile offline profiles for files and images
+# Configure files and images in offline model-driven apps

 To work with file and image columns in offline mode, you need to add them to your mobile offline profile.